International Player Pathway: Roster regulations

 The NFL has specific regulations for players that sign through the IPP.
 The teams to which each IPP player is assigned are allowed 91 players on their off-season rosters, one more than those teams that are not participating in the IPP that year.
 At the point when these rosters need to be cut to 53 (at the end of pre-season), the participating teams must decide the status of their IPP players.

 First, the team can keep their IPP player on their 53-man roster.
 If they waive the player, he goes through the NFL's waiver system, which allows him to be claimed by another team.
 If he clears waivers, the team can sign the player to their practice squad.
 If they do, they may elect to take an exemption for the IPP player, giving them an extra spot on their practice squad.
-If they utilize the exemption, that player cannot be signed to the active roster of any team during the season.
+If they utilize the exemption, that player cannot be signed to the active roster of any team during the season, but starting in 2024 the player can be elevated for up to three games.
 If the exemption is declined, the player is treated like any other practice squad player, and can be promoted to a team's active roster.
 If the player chooses to sign with a team other than the one to which he was assigned, that team may not claim the exemption.